OlgaCarvalho/beautiful-jekyll/_posts/2022-01-06-encoding-vs-encryption-vs-hashing.md

 ## Encryption

-The goal on encryption is to transform the data in a way that only authorized entities (with a key or password) are able to decrypt and read the original content.
+The goal of encryption is to transform the data in a way that only authorized entities (with a key or password) are able to decrypt and read the original content.

 This is done by transforming readable information, *plaintext*, into unreadable information, *ciphertext*,  using an algorithm, *cipher*, in order to protect the information during communication.